ridhoizzulhaq/Libere-plgenesiss/README.md

 ### Impact Measurement

-- Every borrowing event is recorded on-chain, referencing the original impact claim
+- Each time a donated book is borrowed from the library, a new measurement record is created referencing the original impact claim
 - Donors and corporate sponsors can see not just that their contribution arrived, but that it is actively being read
 - For libraries reporting to government funders, or corporations substantiating ESG claims, this transforms anecdotal generosity into structured, auditable evidence
+- Impact is not declared once and forgotten; it compounds with every borrow

 **Example:** [View Measurement log on Hyperscan](https://www.hyperscan.dev/data?did=did%3Aplc%3A3ccjzfaw7mltkor5gdpdekyj&collection=org.hypercerts.context.measurement&rkey=3mifjx3uawk25)